moritzsattl/gatsby-source-shopware/README.md

 ## Plugin Options

 ### host (required)
-Your API Endpoint where your SHopware 6 installation lives.
+Your API Endpoint where your Shopware 6 installation lives.

 ### accessKey (required)
 Your Sales-Channel access key.